Online Student Resources

 If you are pursuing a degree, your academic advisor is your go-to for advice and guidance regarding your courses and plan of study.

-1. Check Enrollment Appointments & Holds – Log in to SIS and check what time your enrollment appointment is scheduled.
+1. Check Enrollment Appointments and Holds – Log in to SIS and check what time your enrollment appointment is scheduled.
 Check for academic or financial holds—holds on your account may prevent you from enrolling.
 You may not be able to remove holds instantaneously, so take action to resolve them in the weeks before your enrollment appointment.

 2. Plan Ahead with Your Shopping Cart – Use the class search to find classes.
 If you are unsure of the course subject code, click select subject and sort by college using the Academic Group dropdown menu.
-Add classes to your shopping cart and create back-up plans in case your first choices fill up.
+Add classes to your shopping cart and create backup plans in case your first choices fill up.
 Click “Validate” to make sure you meet the requisites and don’t have conflicts.

-4. Enroll In Classes – When your shopping cart is complete and your enrollment appointment begins, click “enrollment shopping cart,” select the appropriate term, check the box for the classes you would like to take, and click “enroll.”
+4. Enroll In Classes – When your shopping cart is complete and your enrollment appointment begins, click “enrollment shopping cart,” select the appropriate term, check the box for the classes you would like to take and click “enroll.”

 You may change your schedule through the end of the Add/Drop period which takes place during the first few days of the academic term – please consult the official RIT Calendar for specific dates.
 During this period, you can modify your schedule by either adding or dropping courses online via SIS, with your department, or through the Registrar’s Office.
 When you drop a class during this time frame there is no record kept.